hone/rails3_disable_x_sendfile/README.md

-= Nginx X Send File
+= Disable X Sendfile

-Rails 3 plugin to enable X Send File
+Rails 3 plugin to disable X-Sendfile on Heroku